Quantum-35/Ride_My_Way_Challenge/README.md

 Ride-my App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers.

-You can get the live sersion of the back end [here](https://andela-challenge2-ride-with-me.herokuapp.com)
+You can get the live version in heroku of the backend [here](https://andela-challenge2-ride-with-me.herokuapp.com)
 #### To use it
 ```
 1.Ensure you have postman installed in your system